williamouyang/okta.github.io/README.md

 ### Resolving conflicts with "upstream"

-If you are making changes in a fork, here is how to make a clean Pull Request against "upstream"
+If you are making changes in a fork, here is how to make a clean Pull Request against "upstream":

 1. [sync your fork](https://help.github.com/articles/fork-a-repo/#keep-your-fork-synced) to https://github.com/okta/okta.github.io/
    The command `git remote add upstream git@github.com:okta/okta.github.io.git` is the key part of this step.